 If your child will be travelling to school with someone other than you (bus, carpool, walking), go through the route with them and talk them through about what to expect.

 Set them up for the tasks they will be doing independently.
 Bathroom activities, keeping track of their belongings (name tags help) are all key in ensuring they feel prepared and to prevent overwhelm in those moments at school

 Check out these posts of social emotional support for children:

 Setting Children Up with Confidence for Their First Days of School

 Read 20-30 minutes a day with your child is so important for so many reasons in addition to the bond that you are creating.
 Reading about back to school is a great way to reintroduce this topic and conversation.
 This provides a great opportunity for talking through emotions and feelings associated with going to school.

 To ensure your child feel confident in what they know, spend time each day going over the core concepts that they will be learning in school.
 Mastering all skills isn’t as important as introducing them and providing a comfort with all there is to be learned.
-Children are sponges and learn so incredibly quickly and giving them a head start with resources like the Love of Learning Binder is providing them more opportunity and setting them up for lifelong success.
+Children are sponges and learn so incredibly quickly and giving them a head start with resources like the Love of Learning Binder is providing

 Back to School Preparation for Parents